OctopusDeploy/docs/docs/guides/deploying-asp.net-core-web-applications/index.md

 :::

-When running under IIS, ensure the Relative home directory is specified as "wwwroot" for compatibility with IIS.
+When running under IIS,Â ensure the Relative home directory isÂ specifiedÂ as "wwwroot" for compatibility with IIS.

 ![](/docs/images/3702900/3964976.png)